yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getscopefromoffset-method.md

 ## <a name="parameters"></a>Parametreler
  `offset`
- [in] A `ULONG` içeren uzaklığı.
+ [in] A `ULONG` that contains the offset.

  `pRetVal`
- [out] Ayarlanmış bir işaretçi ve döndürülen [Isymunmanagedscope](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedscope-interface.md) arabirimi.
+ [out] A pointer that is set to the returned [ISymUnmanagedScope](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedscope-interface.md) interface.

 ## <a name="return-value"></a>Dönüş Değeri
- Yöntem başarılı olursa S_OK; Aksi takdirde, E_FAIL veya başka bir hata kodu.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Gereksinimler
- **Üst bilgi:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Ayrıca bkz.